MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/on-behalf-of.md

 To enable the on behalf of feature, you must fulfill the following prerequisites.

 - You must create an Azure Active Directory (Azure AD) B2B application.
 For instructions, see [Create and configure an Azure Active Directory application for account manager sign-in](obo-create-aad-application.md)
--You must create and configure a B2B sign-in page in Commerce site builder.
+- You must create and configure a B2B sign-in page in Commerce site builder.
 For instructions, see [Create pages in site builder for on behalf of functionality](obo-add-pages-site-builder.md).
 - You must set up and configure on behalf of functionality for your environment in Commerce headquarters.
 For more information, see [Set up on behalf of functionality in Commerce headquarters](obo-configure-hq.md).

 ## Sign in to a B2B site using on behalf of functionality